 There’s controversy on these foods, depending on the source.
 Lectins, enzyme inhibitors, and phytates are found in these foods (and others) and can impede digestion, absorption of nutrients, and create inflammation.
 On the surface, it seems we should stay away from them.
 Many people do with varying degrees of benefit.
 However, the secret to keeping these wonderful foods in the diet without the negative aspects is soaking!
 Just soak these foods overnight (at least 8 hours or more) in a large bowl of water.
 Use enough water to cover the food by at least 2 inches or more.
-A double soaking is better ifyou have the time, soaking for 8 or more hours, discard the water, then repeat.
+A double soaking is better if you have the time, soaking for 8 or more hours, discard the water, then repeat.
 Never use the soaking water.
 Soaking breaks down the enzyme inhibitors and lectins, which are mainly found in the skins and outer coverings.
 Now the grains, beans, or legumes are ready to be cooked.
 Still skeptical?
 Remember this one fact: Dan Buettner and his research team (National Geographic ‘Blue Zone’ books) found the number ONE common food among the world’s longest-lived population groups is BEANS.
 For the record, most of these long-lived folks don’t soak either, so the point is just get them into your diet regularly any way you can.
 For more information on cooking methods, read my web book, Supercharge Your Cell Vitality.
 The best sources are heirloom and organic varieties.
 These include:

-- Steel cut oats (does not require soaking, plus they get too mushy)
+- Steel cut oats (does not require soaking, plus they would get too mushy)

-- Split pea (yellow/mung dal is integral to kitcharee, a wonderful Indian dish)
+- Split pea (a.k.a. yellow/mung dal, is integral to kitcharee, a wonderful Indian dish)

 - Lentils- Cashews (don’t require cooking)

 These foods have more benefit when used in moderation (a few servings a week).
 Vegetarians or vegans may need to include more.
 Find out what works for you.
 These are best consumed in their whole form, not in a flour form.
 NOTE: If you absolutely can’t seem to find the time to soak these (or make it a priority), they are still OK, in spite of what various sources claim (unless the food is a known allergen).

 Ideally, keep fat consumption to a maximum of 15-20% of your diet.
 Less is better when cleansing or on a weight releasing plan.
 As I list in my web book, there are a number of unhealthy as well as healthy fats.
 BEST FATS include: